 The Health Benefits of Potatoes for Chicken

 Potatoes are a staple part of many diets.
-They can be eaten as french fries or baked potatoes, but you can give fried potatoes to chickens.
+They can be eaten as French fries or baked potatoes, but you can give fried potatoes to chickens.

 Always provide boiled potatoes to chickens.
 They are healthy for them.